United States congressional hearing: Closing a hearing

 The Senate rules also include a specific procedure for closing a hearing.
 By motion of any senator, if seconded, a committee may temporarily close a session to discuss whether there is a need to close a hearing for any of the reasons stated above.
 If the committee determines that closure is necessary, it can close the hearing by a majority roll call vote in open session.
 Through this procedure, a committee can close a hearing or a series of sessions on a particular subject for no more than 14 calendar days.

+State legislatures

+Most state legislatures hold similar types of hearings as those held for Congress.
+Unlike congressional hearings, most state legislative hearings allow for the public to register in advance for oral or written testimony with time limits.
+Unlike Congress, state legislatures may differ from each other on whether or not they transcribe floor debates, committee reports or witness testimony in text form, although video recordings of legislative business are recorded by legislative broadcasters.

+Redistricting hearing

+Typically held following a census year, a state legislature which has the ability to amend congressional, legislative and other districts may convene special legislative committees in both houses to present proposed district maps and hear testimony on configuration of such districts.